 The Shepherd's Crown

-It is part of the , series and is a This fantasy is a hardcover edition that was published by HarperCollins on September 1, 2015 and has 276 pages.
+It is part of the , series and is a fantasy that was published by HarperCollins on September 1, 2015 and has 276 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Fifth and last in the Tiffany Aching subseries and forty-first (and last) in the overall Discworld series.
 This story revolves around Tiffany Aching, the Chalk’s own witch.
 If you’re interested, there is a chronological listing of the Tiffany Aching books on my website.

 It’s an opportunity for everyone to make one last appearance (at least with Terry Pratchett writing) as we learn about the danger of pride as well as the price of independence with an excellent theme of do your best and let that be your recognition.

 As Nanny Ogg says, “Granny never said as she was better than others.
 She just got on with it and showed ’em and people worked it out for themselves.”

 There’s always someone who knows better, and you’re better off holding your own counsel.
 And I’m that happy that Tiffany stands up to that nasty Earwig.
 (There is a bit in which Earwig agrees with Nanny Ogg!
 And if that ain’t one for the books…)